 # Embedded images

-There is constant need to insert a picture into content, for example, showing a logo, sharing a screenshot, and so on.
+There is a constant need to insert a picture into content, for example, showing a logo, sharing a screenshot, and so on.
 In these cases, the Content ID (CID) applies, which is supported by static and dynamic attachments.

 To add an embedded image, simply insert the img tag and provide the CID for the src attribute.